Double-w-B/contact-book-JS/README.md

 # contact-book-JS
-App where user could add contacts and modify their data.
-Drop menu, modals, search input, etc. Vanilla JS.
-(RWD)
+App for saving contacts and modifying its data, with a contact search functionality and app theme change.
+Vanilla JS + RWD